 Rome has outdoor movies!

 Pity the poor Romans who have to stay in town during August.
 But also know that there are several places to go watch outdoor movies, including at the Villa Borghese, in Trastevere, and on Tiber Island.
-You can catch everything from an old classic to a superhero film, most in their original language (which often means English), under the stars.
+You can catch everything from an old classic to a superhero film, many in their original language (which often means English), under the stars.